aminhjz-old/flac2mp3/README.md

 flac2mp3
 ========

-A command line flac to mp3 converter with album metadata conversion
+A command line flac to mp3 converter with album metadata conversion for Linux

 for this script to work you should install Lame and flac tools in ubuntu :